SKCrawford/grammar-detector/README.md

 A tool for detecting grammatical features in sentences, clauses, and phrases in just a few lines of code.
 This tool is one piece of a larger project to facilitate the creation of reading exercises for language instruction.
 It is designed to determine if a text contains sentences relevant to the desired grammatical feature.
 Any language [supported by spaCy](https://spacy.io/usage/models#languages) is theoretically supported.

 The patterns for these grammatical features are defined in YAML files called `patternsets` in lieu of writing code.
 These YAML files expand the capabilities of the `GrammarDetector`.
 The input text to be analyzed is compared against the patterns in the `patternsets`.
 In other words, writing more code is unnecessary for supporting new grammatical features.
-This means that inaccurate results arise from inaccurate patterns and not from the code itself.
+This means that inaccurate results arise from inaccurate patterns (and not from the code itself).
 To mitigate errors, unittests can be defined in the `patternsets`.

 For the purposes of this tool, a sentence is roughly defined as: